Mshilovskay/CaseStudyR/case-study.md

 ### Key tasks

-Determine the best way to share your findings.
+* Determine the best way to share your findings.
 Share findings in the presentation.

-Create effective data visualizations.
+* Create effective data visualizations.
 Compose plots in R Studio.

-Present findings.
+* Present findings.
 Prepared the presentation with all findings.

-Ensure the result is accessible.
+* Ensure the result is accessible.
 Check visualization for accessibility.

 Deliverable: Supporting visualizations and key findings.

-### Key findings summary:
+### Key findings summary

 * Members of Cyclistic use bikes more on weekdays.
 * Casual riders are more active on the weekends.